wp-plugins/flyzoo/readme.txt

 = Can I use Flyzoo for customer support? =

 YES.
-Please log into the dashboard and set this configuration:
+Log into the dashboard and set this configuration:

 1. SETUP > CUSTOMIZATION > FEATURES set the main button action to "Live Support"
 2. SETUP > LIVE SUPPORT ENGAGEMENT > customize the "we are offline/online" popups